MicrosoftDocs/quantum-docs-pr/articles/overview/understanding-quantum-computing.md

 # Understanding quantum computing

 Quantum computing uses the principles of quantum mechanics to process information.
 Because of this, quantum computing requires a different approach than classical computing.
 One example of this difference is the processor used in quantum computers.
-Where classical computers use familiar silicon-based chips, quantum computers use quantum material such as atoms, ions, photons, or electrons.
+Where classical computers use familiar silicon-based chips, quantum computers use quantum materials such as atoms, ions, photons, or electrons.

 The quantum material behaves according to the laws of quantum mechanics, leveraging concepts such as probabilistic computation, superposition, and entanglement.
 These concepts provide the basis for quantum algorithms that harness the power of quantum computing to solve complex problems.
 This article describes some of the essential concepts of quantum mechanics on which quantum computing is based.